Dental Coverage Under Original Medicare

 If you're having a kidney or heart transplant or another complicated procedure that requires a preliminary dental exam, Medicare covers the dental exam either under Medicare Part A or Medicare Part B, depending on whether the dental exam is performed by hospital staff or an in-office physician.

 You may be able to get dental coverage under some Medicare Advantage plans.
-Medicare Advantage (Medicare Part C) can include extras like routine dental, routine vision, and Medicare prescription drug coverage.
-You can check out Medicare Advantage plans in your area by visiting www.planprescriber.com.
+Medicare Advantage plans (Medicare Part C) can include extra benefits like routine dental, routine vision, and Medicare prescription drug coverage.
+You can check out Medicare Advantage plans in your area by visiting www.ehealthmedicare.com.